 Melody Matthews Lowman, M.A., is a family life and parenting consultant, behavioral and educational consultant who works with adults, children, families and organizations.
 Melody has had special interests in family relationships and parenting as well as health concerns and sexual and reproductive psychology since 1964.

 Melody’s consulting with adults is based on cognitive behavioral and learning theories.
 These schools of thought respect a person’s lifelong capacity to learn and improve their ability to communicate and to cope.
 The kinds of concerns that we could work on are listed below.

 Behavioral consulting with or about children is based on the Parent Training Model developed at the Yale Child Study Center by Charles Shaeffer, M.D.
 This model emphasizes the consultant’s role in evaluating the child and then training, or coaching the parents to do the actual behavior change with their own child.
 Mrs. Lowman is an active consultant to the family until the problems are resolved.
-When appropriate she will meet with the child’s teacher as well.
+When appropriate she will meet with the child’s teacher and other professionals who work with the child as well.
 Mrs. Lowman has a background in education and special education, including working with gifted children and gifted children with learning or social emotional difficulties (2e) that get in the way of their realizing their potential.
 She is a specialist in gifted and twice-exceptional children’s social, emotional, educational and enrichment needs.